LasagnaCake/MakaiLib/docs/specifications/formats.md

 		{
 			// Required
 			"title": "",
-			// Required if title is not a metatag, else optional "text": "",
+			// Required if title is not an action tag, else optional "text": "",
 			// Optional
 			"actors": [{/* See Dialogue:ActorData:Layout */}],